rossbachp/DeciCollab/RECORD-FAQ.md

 ## How do you ensure your Architecture Decision Records remain current?

 To ensure ADRs remain current, incorporate their management into your development and code review processes.
-Utilize tools such as MkDocs, Hugo, Wikis for documentation-as-code and ensure ADRs are regularly updated, particularly during significant project changes.
+Utilize tools such as MkDocs, Hugo, CMS, Wikis for documentation-as-code and ensure ADRs are regularly updated, particularly during significant project changes.

 ## What are the common challenges in ADR management?